 The good news is there are many cross-industry cases proving the merits of improving PLM and leveraging leading practices to enhance the innovation and product development processes.
 The better news is in many industries corporate PLM trails have already been blazed, providing strategies, lessons learned and methodologies to leverage as high-tech companies seek to improve their own billion dollar levers.

 For more information, please visit www.accenture.com/product-lifecycle.

 Kevin Prendeville is a managing director with Accenture’s Product Lifecycle Services practice.
-He can be reached at email@example.com.
+He can be reached email@example.com.